Skip to content

 No paid placements

 We do not sell spots in guides.
-If we accept ads or relevant affiliate links in the future, they will be clearly labelled and separated from editorial decisions.
+If we accept ads or relevant affiliate links in the future, they will be clearly labelled and kept separate from editorial decisions.

 Conflicts of interest

-If any contributor has a material connection to a business we cover, we disclose it on the page or avoid the assignment.
+If any contributor has a material connection to a business we cover, we disclose it on the page or avoid the assignment altogether.

 Contact, imprint & press